Beast (soundtrack)

 Beast is the soundtrack composed by Anirudh Ravichander for the 2022 Tamil-language film of the same name directed by Nelson; starring Vijay and Pooja Hegde, the film is produced by Kalanithi Maran under the studio Sun Pictures.
 The film, under the tentative title Thalapathy 65 (referring to the actor's 65th film project), initially had S. Thaman reported to score for the film.
 In a turn of events, the makers roped in Anirudh for the production of songs and film score.
-This film eventually marked Anirudh's third collaboration with Vijay after Kaththi (2014) and Master (2021), and with Nelson after Kolamaavu Kokila (2018) and Doctor.
+This film eventually marked Anirudh's third collaboration with Vijay after Kaththi (2014) and Master (2021), and with Nelson after Kolamaavu Kokila (2018) and Doctor (2021).

 The album was initially reported to have 5 songs, along with theme tracks, however, only four songs were finalized to feature in the film after extensive rewrites of the story during the COVID-19 lockdown.
 The soundtrack will include several instrumental tracks being bundled with the film songs before its release.
 As of March 2022, two songs were released as singles from the album.
 The first single from the album, titled "Arabic Kuthu" released on 14 February 2022, coinciding with Valentine's Day.
 The song set the record for the most-viewed and liked South Indian song within 24 hours.
 The second single, "Jolly O Gymkhana" was released on 19 March 2022.
 The third single, "Beast Mode" was released on 8 April 2022.

 Background

 When Thalapathy 65 was first announced by Sun Pictures, S. Thaman officially revealed his interest in composing for the film, after his revelation in an interview given to a Telugu news channel.
 Vijay too appreciated his recent Telugu musicals, including Ala Vaikunthapurramuloo (2020), where he was lauded for the songs and film score.
-But, the director, A. R. Murugadoss who was initially roped in for the project, was ousted by Sun Pictures in October 2020, as the director refused to cut down his renumeration, thereby leading to Thaman's exit.
+But, the director, A. R. Murugadoss who was initially roped in for the project, was ousted by Sun Pictures in October 2020, as the director refused to cut down his remuneration, thereby leading to Thaman's exit.
 In November 2020, Anirudh Ravichander who worked in the Vijay-starrer Master, insisted Nelson to direct the film, as Anirudh had worked in Nelson in Kolamaavu Kokila (2018) and Doctor (2021).
 With Sun Pictures announcing the project officially on 10 December 2020 with Nelson as the director, Anirudh too confirmed his inclusion in the project, continuing his association with the director and also working with Vijay for the third time.